FNS-Division/cpt-user-guide/docs/models.md

 ## Cellular

 The cellular model relies on coverage analysis.
-In this version of the toolkit, coverage is determined by the distance from a cell tower.
+In the current version of the platform, coverage is determined by the distance from a cell tower.
 Each tower is assumed to provide coverage within a specified maximum radius, which is controlled by the model parameter Coverage radius around cell tower (meters).

 ### Feasibility